ajs-voices/once-upon-a-dream/scenes/025-good-boy.md

 There was a slight hesitation in his step but Nox opened the bedroom door and stepped into the private hall towards the bathroom.
 I grabbed a clean t-shirt and a pair of sweats for Nox.
 They should fit him, he was smaller than I was.
 He'd have to go comando but the thought of him leaving my apartment with only my clothes touching his skin made me smile.

+I grabbed the lube and a few condoms just in case.
 After gathering my things from the floor I walked into the bathroom and found him testing the water.
 I pushed my boxers and sweats to the floor and ran my fingers down his spine and he stood up straight and looked back at me.
 "Clean clothes."
 I pointed to the pile on counter.
 "For you."

 He grinned at me.
 "Thanks."